LDI Small Grants Program

 - Investigators must acknowledge LDI support on all publications and other products of the program.

 - Investigators may be asked to present their results at an LDI seminar and to serve as a reviewer of pilot grant applications in the future.

 LDI Senior and Associate Fellows should complete the online application form which includes a combined PDF electronic version of the following proposal elements:

 - Project Abstract (not to exceed 250 words)

 - Project Description (up to four pages, single-spaced, 11-point font minimum) which contains the following information:

-- Project Budget that clearly describes and justifies the specific items to be funded by the grant (not to exceed one page)
+- An accompanying budget justification should clearly describe and justify the specific items to be funded by the grant.

 - Other Pending or Funded Grant Proposals for the same or similar project